 To sign up for FACEBOOK, you need to be at least 13 and have a valid email address.
 Once you have an account, you can "friend" other users whose posts will appear on your Timeline.
 Through the settings, you can choose to have your account accessible to everyone, only to friends, or a custom group.
 You can also select what personal information is shared with others, choose whether your profile is available via a Web search, and delete posts from your Activity Log.
 "Liking" a product or celebrity profile will make related posts appear on your Timeline -- and will fuel targeted advertising.
 Because others can "tag" you in their posts, it's possible to adjust settings around being tagged and approving those posts on your own Timeline.
 Parents can use tagging to create a Scrapbook of their kids' photos, and users can create secret groups that are undiscoverable without an invitation.
 In addition to posting, users can use Facebook's Messenger app -- which is integrated into Facebook -- to chat with others.
 It's also possible to live-stream video and watch others' live streams.
 As of 2017 users can choose to only share a live stream with friends or use "Live With" which allows two users to stream jointly from two different accounts using a picture-in-picture format.
 If you go live, you can also use a feature called Lip Sync Live to choose from the available songs, lip sync, and even add someone else in the video.
 In addition to social connection, users can access games, concert ticket, and on-demand services, like Uber.
-Facebook's personal assistant, "M" -- similar to Siri or Cortana but with some human oversight -- is in beta testing as of 2016 and is designed to make recommendations, schedule services, and help make purchases.
+Creators can make games shows like HQ Live Trivia Game Show via Facebook Live where users can participate in real time to try to earn real money.

 Is it any good?